pdemeulenaer/my-ds-documentation/README.md

 # My data science documentation (my-ds-documentation)

 This repository containing tips and tricks I have gone through so far.
-References point to the relevant

 [Here](http://pdemeulenaer-doc.azurewebsites.net/index.html) is the structure of the documentation website (index page)